 Store in airtight containers.

-Bring cocoa powder and 1 1/2 cups of water to a boil in a medium saucepan over medium heat, stirring constantly.
+Bring cocoa powder and water to a boil in a medium saucepan over medium heat, stirring constantly.
 Reduce heat to medium-low.
 Stir in sugar and salt until both are dissolved.
 Simmer, stirring occasionally, about 5 minutes.
 Reduce heat to low.
 Add chocolate, stir until it is melted.
-Pour through a fine sieve into a large bowl or jar and discard solids if necessary.
-I don't find it to be necessary if I whisk everything as I stir.
+Whisk well until mixture is completely smooth.
+Take off heat.
 Stir in vanilla.
 Let cool 2 hours, stirring occasionally.
-Syrup can be refrigerated in an airtight container for up to 3 months.
+Syrup can be refrigerated in an airtight container for at least three months.
 Stir before serving.

 It may be because I haven't had my coffee yet this morning, but in your recipe for the "grapenuts", there is no baking soda listed.
 It's mentioned in the directions, but no amount.
 How much do I need?
 I think this would be fun to try.

 Where do you get Dutch process cocoa powder?
 Do you just buy it at a supermarket, or do you have to go to a specialty store?
 I found some once at a local supermarket, but I haven't been able to find it again.

 Kris, Hershey's makes dutch process cocoa.
 It used to say it on the packaging more clearly, now I think it says special dark on it.
 If you really want to make it over the top, King Arthur Flours has a black cocoa that is the darkest I've ever run across.
 This recipe is definitely not more frugal than store bought (especially when I can buy the giant jug at Cash and Carry) the way the granola and yogurt and most of those are, but it is so much better, and we save money in so many other places that I'm willing to pay for it here.